shield02/alx-higher_level_programming/0x0B-python-input_output/README.md

 9-student - Code to define a student class
-10-student - Code to define a student class and public method 11-student - Code to replace all attributes to student class
+10-student - Code to define a student class and public method 11-student - Code to replace all attributes to student class 12-pascal_triangle - Code to implement a pascal triangle